khushaljethava/khushaljethava.github.io/_posts/2026-04-01-Multimodal-AI-with-Python.md

 - Resize images before API calls to control costs
 - Use async requests for batch processing

 These building blocks combine into applications like video summarizers, multimodal chatbots, document analyzers that handle mixed media, and accessibility tools that describe visual content.
-For real-time visual processing, see our guide on [Object Detection with YOLO](/posts/Object-Detection-with-Python-YOLO/).
+For a deeper dive into fine-tuning vision models, see our guide on [Fine-Tuning LLMs with Python](/posts/Fine-Tuning-LLMs-with-Python/).
 Start with the chatbot example above and extend it to fit your specific use case.

 ---